AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Experiments

 \subsection{Main results on \textsc{Ds1}}

 Due to \textsc{Ds1} only contains 166 hand-crafted webpages, and for each website, there are only two webpages, so we take one webpage for inference and the other for evaluation.
-Meanwhile, due to the number of the seed websites being equal to one, we test three methods without applying the synthesis module described in Section~\ref{sec:synthesis}.
+Meanwhile, due to the number of seed websites equal to one, we test three methods without applying the synthesis module described in Section~\ref{sec:synthesis}.

 Table~\ref{tab:mainexp_ds1} shows the result in the DS1 dataset.
-Among all LLMs with three methods, GPT4 + \ourmethod achieves the best performance, and \ourmethod beats the other two methods in all LLMs, which is consistent with the conclusion we make above.
+Among all LLMs with three methods, GPT-4-Turbo + \ourmethod achieves the best performance, and \ourmethod beats the other two methods in all LLMs, which is consistent with our conclusion.